Hit the Road.

 May 14 – July 26 5pm to 9pm Monday-Thursday

-You must have your CDL Permit to apply for entrance to this program.
+You must have your Class A CDL Permit before the course begins, however, students should begin their application process immediately.
 To be placed on the waiting list for CDL, please complete an application packet which can be obtained at any of our campuses.
 At the Beaufort campus, please pick-up the packet from Building 22, Room 106.
 All other locations have application packets at the registration desk.
-Once the application is complete, please contact Sean Henrickson at 843-525-8369 or firstname.lastname@example.org.